senkrov/codex/context.md

 *   **3D Perspective:** Implemented a 3D perspective effect for the card deck, with the focused card appearing flat and unfocused cards angled to create a sense of depth.
 *   **Styling and Refinement:** Iteratively refined the appearance of the card deck, adjusting spacing, scale, rotation, and outlines to achieve a more modern and visually appealing look.
 *   **Bug Fixing:** Resolved several bugs related to the new UI, including data parsing errors in the episode view and incorrect keyboard navigation logic.
+*   **Episode View Enhancements:** Redesigned the episode list to remove the title text, adjust card size, add a custom position indicator bar, and display episode number/title below the cards.
+*   **Full Keyboard Navigation:** Removed all clickable elements from the UI, ensuring the application is entirely navigable via keyboard shortcuts.
+*   **Performance (Reverted Lazy Loading):** Reverted the lazy loading of season and episode metadata due to perceived lack of smoothness, returning to upfront metadata fetching for all media.

 ## Reasoning for Refactorings/Feature Additions

 *   **Card Deck UI:** The original season list had a persistent and difficult-to-resolve bug related to centering the focused card.
 The decision was made to replace it with a more modern and visually engaging "deck of cards" interface.
-This not only solved the centering issue but also provided a more unique and aesthetically pleasing user experience.
+This not only solved the centering issue but also provided a more unique and aesthetically appealing user experience.
+*   **Full Keyboard Navigation:** To provide a consistent and efficient user experience, all mouse-clickable elements were removed in favor of a purely keyboard-driven interface.
+*   **Metadata Loading:** The lazy loading of season and episode metadata, while intended to improve initial launch time, was perceived to negatively impact the smoothness of navigation within the application.
+Therefore, the metadata loading strategy was reverted to its previous state of fetching all metadata upfront.

 ## Known Issues and Future Plans